What Are the Best Wooden Arrows?

 - They're nocked with field tips instead of broadheads, so you can bring them to the range, because they're not going to chew through your target.

-- The come in a variety of lengths.
+- They're manufactured in a variety of lengths.
 Usually, wooden arrows come in one length, and that's that.
 You can either use the length, or you can't, and you need to look at other options.
-These are usually available in three lengths—28 inches, 30 inches, and 33 inches—and that should cover the draw lengths of most archers.
+These are usually manufactured in three lengths—28 inches, 30 inches, and 33 inches—and that should cover the draw lengths of most archers.
 Remember: you always want an arrow that's a few inches longer than your draw length, so if you had a 25-inch draw length, the 28-inch arrows would be a great fit.

 - They're spined for bows between 45 pounds and 70 pounds.
 Most wooden arrows cap out around 60 pounds, so these are a great option if you've using a bow with a heavier draw weight.

 - They come pre-lacquered.
 Most wooden arrow enthusiasts lacquer their arrows themselves, so it's a nice little feature that these come pre-treated to stand up to weather, wear, and tear.

 Cedar is a fantastic wood for an arrow, and it's actually used in a lot of wood products.
 It's decay-resistant, insect-repellant, and it's light-weight.
 It's not perfect, but it's fantastic for arrows.